-Light higgsinos are motivated by naturalness, and ILC would probe higgsinos complementary to LHC reach.
-Studies at ILC would either exclude masses up to $\sqrt{s}/2=500$ GeV (after a 1 TeV upgrade), or discover natural SUSY, regardless of the mass scale of heavier states This reach corresponds to a close-to-complete coverage of natural SUSY scenarios If discovered, experiments at ILC would measure properties of higgsinos to sub-percent-level precision.
-Such precise measurements allow for extracting GUT and weak scale parameters and predicting mass scales of unobserved sparticles Hence, the ILC is the SUSY exploration instrument!
+Light higgsinos are motivated by naturalness, and the ILC would probe higgsinos in a complementary manner to LHC searches.
+Studies at the ILC would either exclude masses up to $\sqrt{s}/2=500$ GeV (after a 1 TeV upgrade), or discover natural SUSY, regardless of the mass scale of heavier states.
+This reach corresponds to a close-to-complete coverage of natural SUSY scenarios.
+If discovered, experiments at ILC would measure properties of higgsinos to sub-percent-level precision.
+Such precise measurements allow for extracting GUT and weak scale parameters and predicting mass scales of unobserved sparticles.
+Hence, the ILC is the SUSY exploration instrument!